TheSoftwareDesignLab/hall-of-apps-tools/README.md

 ### Links
 <p align="justify">
-  The tools that were used to extract, parse and visualize the collected data can be found in the following [GitHub Repository](https://github.com/TheSoftwareDesignLab/hall-of-apps-tools)
+  The tools that were used to extract, parse and visualize the collected data can be found in the following <a href="https://github.com/TheSoftwareDesignLab/hall-of-apps-tools">GitHub Repository</a>.
 </p>

 ## Metrics and Statistics